 - Referential integrity: It must be ensured that a foreign key refers to a data record.
 In addition, a primary key can only be deleted if the data record in which the key appears as a foreign key is also deleted.

-- Logical consistency: Depending on the application, the user can set up his own integrity requirements that must also be met.
+- Logical consistency: Depending on the application, the user can set up his integrity requirements that must also be met.

 The database is only in a consistent state if all these conditions are met.